careforrare/PersonalizedMedicine/care-for-rare/content/en/_index.md

         data-bs-parent="#faqAccordion"
       >
         <div class="accordion-body">
-          Currently, we are aiming to build a consortium for <a href="./docs/developers/amigo" class="btn btn-light">IHI Call 9</a>​.
+          Currently, we are aiming to build a consortium for <a href="./docs/developers/amigo">IHI Call 9</a>​.
           For steeper progress we need: Experts in target-to-drug Development, Brilliant minds in Data-to-AI Development and Clinical Trial Support.​ Contact us if you want to get involved!​
         </div>
       </div>